nucleos/FOSUserBundlePolyfill/README.md

 ## Warning

 This is not a full replacement of the FOSUserBundle.
-It provides just the shared common model interfaces to use the latest symfony version for bundles, that requires FOSUserBundle.
+It provides the most basic classes und all shared common model interfaces to use the latest symfony version for bundles, that requires FOSUserBundle.